Site icon Kamala's Corner

 • Outer shell – Method 2

 • Boil 2 to 3 cups of water along with salt and a teaspoon of oil (preferably gingelly oil).
-Pour this boiling water in the fried rice flour slowly and mix it using a wooden spoon.
+Pour this boiling water in the rice flour slowly and mix it using a wooden spoon.

 • When it is warm enough to handle, knead it well.